-- World of Hyatt is the best, as Globalist members receive complimentary full breakfast at a vast majority of properties globally
+- World of Hyatt is among the best, as Globalist members receive complimentary full breakfast at a vast majority of properties globally

 Complimentary breakfast is one of the most valuable benefits of hotel elite status.
 However, the execution is different with every loyalty program, and for that matter you’ll even find quite a bit of variance within a particular loyalty program.

 Marriott Bonvoy has the most complicated elite breakfast benefit.
-Long story short, you should get lounge access, complimentary breakfast, or a food & beverage credit at all but five brands.
+Long story short, you should get lounge access, complimentary breakfast, or a food & beverage credit, at all but five brands.
 The execution of that is highly variable, though, with some hotels offering access to an amazing breakfast buffet without paying a dime, while other hotels offer a cup of coffee and a muffin.

 What has your experience been with Marriott’s elite breakfast benefit?